cssu/cssu.ca-old/_posts/news/2018-10-05-CSSU-update.md

 My goal in these posts is to give you a "one-stop" shop for all the DCS, UofT and interesting news that will hopefully make you aware of whats happing and will happen.
 Information is spread out through a lot of different locations and hopefully I can bring some really interesting things to your attention.
 While this won't be fully comprehensive, I think I can try my best :).

-This "Blog" will hopefully be published every week with the CS news you need to know about, upcoming events and tips and tricks.
+This "Blog" will hopefully be published every week on cssu.ca with the CS news you need to know about, upcoming events and tips and tricks.
 In upcoming posts I hope to add lots of interesting content whether guest writers, interviews and maybe a space for readers like you to submit your content.

 Without further ado, let's get into the content: